Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

 Mid-Range Hotels in Sorrento

-Guests love the location, the air conditioning, the clean rooms, and the daily pastries available to enjoy with your morning coffee.
+Guests love the location, the air conditioning, the clean rooms, and the daily pastries available to enjoy with their morning coffee.

 The hotel’s spacious rooms, great restaurants, and lovely pool make this hotel a hit with visitors.